japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryProgress.md

 | Description

 | id
-| link:spark-sql-streaming-StreamingQuery.adoc#id[Unique identifier of a streaming query]
+| link:spark-sql-streaming-StreamingQuery.md#id[Unique identifier of a streaming query]

 | runId
-| link:spark-sql-streaming-StreamingQuery.adoc#runId[Unique identifier of the current execution of a streaming query]
+| link:spark-sql-streaming-StreamingQuery.md#runId[Unique identifier of the current execution of a streaming query]

 | name
-| link:spark-sql-streaming-StreamingQuery.adoc#name[Optional query name]
+| link:spark-sql-streaming-StreamingQuery.md#name[Optional query name]

 | timestamp
 | Time when the trigger has started (in ISO8601 format).